whoisdsmith/LifeNodes/Cause and Effect/Relationship Trauma Outline Definitions.md

 - **Outcomes**
   - **Miscommunication**
-    - **Misunderstandings**: Frequent confusion about each other

-’s intentions and feelings.
+    - **Misunderstandings**: Frequent confusion about each other’s intentions and feelings.
     - **Assumptions**: Making incorrect assumptions about partner’s thoughts and behaviors.
   - **Unmet Needs**
     - **Unexpressed Desires**: Needs and desires going unspoken and unmet.